sourcefrog/cp_r/README.md

 * Returns a struct describing how much data and how many files were copied.
 * Tested on Linux, macOS and Windows.
 * Copies mtimes and permissions.
+* Takes an optional callback to decide which entries are copied or skipped, `CopyOptions::filter`.
-* Can call a callback to filter which files or directories are copied.
+* Takes an optional callback to show progress or record which files are copied, `CopyOptions::after_entry_copied`.

 See the [docs](https://docs.rs/cp_r) for more information.